DDOT’s Urban Forestry Division (UFD) is in charge of planting, pruning, maintaining, and removing street trees lining the District’s streets.

 In the District of Columbia Department of Transportation (DDOT) Bluebook for Standard Specifications for Highways and Structures is Section 611 Trees, Shrubs, Vines, and Ground Covers.
 This section is the primary reference for all tree removals, plantings, and protection methods for District projects.
 However, updates can be found in the Supplemental Specifications section.
 Other specific guidelines for District neighborhoods as listed below may supersede those contained in the bluebook.
 Additional tree-related references pertaining to trench excavations, sidewalk and driveway installations, and roadside improvements can also be found in the bluebook if needed.

-In the District of Columbia Department of Transportation (DDOT) Bluebook for Standard Drawings for Highways and Structures, refer to 600 Series, Section 4 for drawings specifically related to tree plantings areas.
+In the District Department of Transportation (DDOT)'s Bluebook for Standard Drawings for Highways and Structures, refer to 600 Series, Section 4 for drawings specifically related to tree plantings areas.

 Design and Engineering Manual

-In the District of Columbia Department of Transportation (DDOT), Design and Engineering Manual are the following tree-related chapters:
+In the DDOT Design and Engineering Manual are the following tree-related chapters:

 Additional chapters pertaining to ADA issues, streetlights, sidewalks, and roadways may also apply.